Refinancing a home loan can be stress-free when you consider these tips.

 6. be careful about buying down your rate

 These days, the average time an individual owns their home is often shorter than the time it would take them to recuperate the closing costs.
 If you choose to buy down your rate, there are many tools available online that can help you do the math.
-And, as always, your loan officer should be able to calculate this for you over the phone, so consider giving them a call.
+And, as always, your loan originator should be able to calculate this for you over the phone, so consider giving them a call.

 7. factor in fees and closing costs